This section summarizes the main rules to follow when implementing the call to Sage Active Public API V2 in your standard or specific applications.

 Example: The list of journal Types can be loaded when the application is launched, without having to be read again on each call.

-To help and maintain data integrity, extra care should be taken when parallel mutations are executed.
+To maintain data integrity, extra care should be taken when executing parallel mutations.

 Storing authorization and refresh tokens generated from the OAuth 2.0 flow is a widely discussed topic on the web.